clay/clay-kiln/docs/deep_linking.md

 };
 ```

-nav-button.vue - the markup for the nav button, with a click event attached that runs the toggleDrawer function, which will open the drawer if it's closed, and close it if it's open.
+nav-button.vue - The markup for the nav button, with a click event attached that runs the toggleDrawer function, which will open the drawer if it's closed, and close it if it's open.

 ```vue
 <template>